Forum Agenda

 Session 9: Beyond the OECD Anti-Bribery Convention – Reform Journeys

-(CC1) Anti-bribery reforms are at heart of countries’ efforts to protect the rule of law, promote a level playing field for companies and bring prosperity for all.
+Anti-bribery reforms are at heart of countries’ efforts to protect the rule of law, promote a level playing field for companies and bring prosperity for all.
 This session will present insights into the reform journeys of countries that are taking steps to align their anti-corruption legal frameworks with the requirements of the OECD Anti-Bribery Convention with a view to advancing their broader national reform agenda.
-Speakers:

 ChrisBasiurski (OECD Working Group on Bribery)NavinBeekarry (Independent Commission Against Corruption (ICAC) Mauritius)KartikaHandaruningrum (Corruption Eradication Commission )PolinaLysenko (Ukraine )AnastasiyaRadina (Ukraine)